-Carpet fibers can trap germs and pathogens without you even realizing.
+Carpet fibers can trap germs and pathogens without you even realizing it.
 But the good news is that steam is hot water vapor and this can kill bacteria present on your carpet (2).

-The humidity from the steam may mean some of the eggs hatch.
+The humidity from the steam may mean some of the eggs hatches.
 But if you combine steam mopping with regular vacuuming, this shouldn’t be a problem for you or your furry friends.